dadrus/persistence-test/README.md

 - [Kundera (with Neo4j extension)](https://github.com/impetus-opensource/Kundera/wiki/Neo4J-Specific-Configuration)

 Even the last two support Neo4j in an embedded mode only, both can be used if the embedded Neo4j database exposes HTTP or BOLT interfaces (like available with Neo4j Harness).
-Since there is no possibility to define the corresponding interfaces (bolt or http) in a standard way (by the means of the regular `persistence.xml`), JPA-Unit makes use of a `jpa-unit.properties` file, which has to be made available on the class path and which has to define the following
+Since there is no possibility to define the corresponding interfaces (BOLT or HTTP) in a standard way (by the means of the regular `persistence.xml`), JPA-Unit makes use of a `jpa-unit.properties` file, which has to be made available on the class path and which has to define the following
 properties:

 - `connection.url`, which defines the url to the available interface.
 E.g. `jdbc:neo4j:bolt://localhost:7687`.
 This property is mandatory.